svn2github/HTML-Import-2/trunk/readme.txt

 Options in 2.0:

 * import files into any post type (posts, pages, or custom post types set to `public`)
-* import linked image files to the media library
+* import linked media files (images, documents, etc.) to the media library
 * select content and title by HTML tag or Dreamweaver template region
 * remove a common phrase (such as the site name) from imported titles
 * upload a single file or scan a directory for files to import